datadotworld/tableau-connector/CONTRIBUTING.md

 The token is stored in local storage for use in future API requests.

+#### Interactive Phase

+The user is presented with a text field where they are supposed to put in a valid dataset URL.

+On submission the dataset and api token are saved in the `tableau` object before calling the tableau submit function.

 ### Create a Feature Branch

 Make sure your fork is up-to-date and create a feature branch for your feature or bug fix.